 3. Use some card games

 IDEO Method Cards are used to "inspire great design" and help you explore new approaches to creativity.
 Brian Eno’s famous Oblique Strategies have a similar approach.
-And Roger von Oech's Creative Whack Pack – available as an app on the iPhone or iPad – is another great tool to get the juices flowing again.
+And Roger von Oech's Creative Whack Pack – available as an app on the iPhone or iPad – is another excellent tool to get the juices flowing again.
 Try them all, use them often and remember – the brain is a muscle and needs regular exercise.

 4. Carry a notepad

 Ideas can strike at any time, at any place.
 So always carry a notepad or sketchbook with you.
 It doesn't matter how small the thought.
 It could just be a rough drawing or something you overhear in the street.
 Looking back over your notes when you're at your desk might unblock the brain and boost creativity.
-It certainly worked for these famous men and it will undoubtedly help you.
+It certainly worked for these famous men, and it will undoubtedly help you.

 5. Travel and see the world